IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part1-IntroContainer/README.md

 			]

-5. Run the image in an container: Notice the exposed ports (8083 and 8888)
+5. Run the image in an container: Notice the exposed ports (8083 and 8888) on the **docker run** command.
    ```
    docker run --name hello1 -d -p 8083:8080 -p 8888:8888 openshift/hello-openshift
    ```